 Double check the weight limits and number of bags the airline you’re flying with allows you to have.
-You really don’t want to be stuck with added costs just as you’re checking in.
+You really don’t want to be loaded with added costs or have to give up a bag just as you’re checking in.
 Most airline websites have a section outlining their baggage policies, so it’s always worth double-checking these before you pack.

 4. Vaccine check

 Always check which vaccines you need before you go, and make sure you have the injections well in advance as you may need more than one injection to cover you against one disease – and a series of injections will usually need to be spread out.
 I needed about 7 injections to cover me against 4 diseases before I flew to Chile.
-These cost me around £350, so I’d do some research beforehand just so you’re aware of the added costs and time restraints before you book any expensive flights…
+These cost me around £350 and were spread over 3 months, so I’d do some research beforehand just so you’re aware of the added costs and time restraints before you book any expensive flights…

 5. Wear appropriate clothing for travelling

 Again, quite an obvious tip, but long-haul flights are no place for high fashion!
 I chose to travel in trainers and yoga pants for maximum comfort, but I would have travelled in pyjamas if I could!
 The lack of leg room and super-close proximity to fellow travellers made sleeping very difficult and leg cramp is ever-present and never ideal, so wearing warm, comfortable clothing is an absolute must in my opinion.

 6. Only pack the essentials in hand luggage